Rustin170506/tidb-analyze.slide/slides.md

 After collecting the statistics, TiKV sends an analyze gRPC response back to TiDB.

-Finally, TiDB builds and merges the statistics and updates the system tables.
+Finally, TiDB builds and merges the statistics and updates the system tables as we discussed earlier.

-We use the same coprocessor framework to collect statistics as we do for executing queries.
+We use the same coprocessor framework to collect statistics.
 This is a special request handled by the coprocessor.

 I won’t go into the details of the coprocessor framework in this talk, but you can find more information in the TiKV repository.